Preparing for Confluence 10.0

 • Map<String, String>

-Note that com.atlassian.confluence.setup.xstream.ConfluenceXStreamManager will remain available for manual serialization and deserialization if needed.
+Note that com.atlassian.confluence.setup.xstream.ConfluenceXStreamManager will remain available for manual serialization and deserialization if needed, for the life of Confluence 10.x version.

 To migrate data, you may choose to implement the com.atlassian.sal.api.upgrade.PluginUpgradeTask API in your apps and export it as an OSGi service.
 For details, see Writing a plugin upgrade task to migrate user data to new user keys.